mjtorn/python-musicbrainz2/examples/README.txt

  findlabel.py
     Search MusicBrainz for a label matching the given label name.

+ findreleasegroup.py
+    Search MusicBrainz for a release group matching a Lucene query.

  folksonomytags.py
     Get and submit MusicBrainz folksonomy tags for a given entity.